The Best Thuuz Alternative in 2026

 What SportsRec Adds

-- ★College basketball depth — analytics rankings, star player tracking, conference tournament scoring
+• College basketball depth—every D-I game, analytics-based rankings, star player tracking, conference tournament scoring

 Spoiler-Free: The Feature Thuuz Never Had